ArctosDB/documentation-wiki/_how_to/How-to-Contribute-Content-to-Arctos-Handbook.markdown

 ---
 # How to Contribute and Edit Content for the Arctos Handbook and Arctos Documentation

-There are three kinds of content on the Arctos Handbook:
+There are four kinds of content on the Arctos Handbook:

+* **Best Practices**, which offer details on how experienced collections handle data and workflow decisions
 * **Documentation**, which describes specific data tables and/or types and defines data fields
 * **How-to Guides**, step-by-step instructions on how to do specific tasks in Arctos
 * **Resources**, for tutorials by the Arctos community and teaching guides that use Arctos